CodeGenerator5/Honeynet-Capstone/README.md

 ## Steps Taken

-> **Note**: This section should be customized with more granular logs or command lines used.

 1. Configured VMs with internal IPs: 192.168.X.X
 2. Set up Wireshark on monitoring VM to capture .pcap files.
 3. Opened ports on honeynet (e.g., 21, 22, 80).